 Our property lawyers recommend consultation and discussions with our Ascendia team as to the entire process and planning for the whole of the development - at the start of the project - if this is possible.

 It is important so that we understand the project commercially, and your objectives and plans, investors, funding requirements etc. This enables us to raise issues and solutions to prevent problems (we have a lot of experience that you can tap into this way).

 Another way to prevent problems is to engage us to consult with your other specialists so that we can discuss matters with them directly.
 We can save time and reduce uncertainty if we can draft documents in consultion with other practitioners – surveyors, planners, engineers, builders etc.

 High density building development has some additional issues to those raised above.

 A Body Corporate must be created by registration of a Community Management Statement.
 All Body Corporate requirements are then handled by the Body Corporate Manager.

 We also need to ensure that the appropriate Body Corporate Managers Agreement, Management Agreement, and Letting Agreements, as well as Body Corporate Budget disclosure is also recorded properly in the disclosure statement annexed to the contract document for sales.

 Due to the time it takes to build high density residential property buyer deposits are normally held for a long time frame.
 These should be invested to ensure that the parties benefit from the deposits being held for a significant period of time and are held in solicitors trust account.
-We provide these services as a matter of routine.
+We provide these Brisbane and Sunshine Coast legal services as a matter of routine.